Photon diffusion in space and time in a second-order nonlinear disordered medium: Theoretical model

 The results are shown in Figs.~\ref{fig:numerical_results_time} and \ref{fig:numerical_results_space} for the temporal and spatial profiles respectively.
 The specific parameters for each experiment are detailed in the captions and are chosen to mimic the experiments.
-Both figures show very good quantitative agreement with the experiment.
+Both figures show very good agreement with the experiment.
 Let us first consider the temporal results of Fig.~\ref{fig:numerical_results_time}.
 We clearly recover the correct exponential time decay of the flux at long times which is a feature of the diffusive regime.
 In particular, the long time-dependence of the flux at the fundamental frequency $F_{\text{IR}}(t)$ is given by $\exp(-\Gamma(\omega)t)$.
 In the diffusive regime, since all radiative quantities have the same time dependence, the specific intensity itself is also decaying according to the same law.
 This implies that the source term of the non-linear RTE has a long time dependence given by $\exp(-2\Gamma(\omega)t)$.
 By convolving this source term with the time response of a short pulse, we simply deduce the long time behavior of the SHG flux at $2\omega$ which is given by

 For the powder considered here, $2\Gamma(\omega)>\Gamma(2\omega)$, which means that the long time behavior of the SHG flux is given by $e^{-\Gamma(2\omega)t}$.
 In other words, the IG and SHG beams have the same time decay at long times.
 This is clearly seen in Fig.~\ref{fig:numerical_results_time}.
-However, we note that a different behavior could have been obtained depending on the order relation between $2\Gamma(\omega)$ and $\Gamma(2\omega)$.
+However, we note that a different behavior could have been observed depending on the order relation between $2\Gamma(\omega)$ and $\Gamma(2\omega)$.
+We also note that Eq.~(\ref{time_decay}) has been obtained under the assumption of exponential decay at all times for all quantities included in this calculation.
+Since this is valid only at long times, slight deviations could be observed numerically when comparing the IG and SHG beams.
+However, Fig.~\ref{fig:numerical_results_time} shows that this is not the case.
+A quick comparison with Figure \ref{fig:temporal} reveals very good qualitative agreement with the experiments.